A flavor-packed dip that's a perfect match for veggies! Naturally gluten-free and vegan, it's creamy, savory and a total crowd-pleaser!

-We are hosting a party tonight and this Asian Edamame Dip is on the menu.
-I always have some kind of big crudite platter along with other appetizers when guests arrive and was looking for a new veggie dip when I remembered that I hadn’t made this one in a while.
+I always have some kind of big crudite platter along with other appetizers when guests arrive and this one is a crowd pleaser!

 Last time I made it I doubled the batch so that I’d have extra for the next day, but it’s such a crowd pleaser and the entire thing disappeared before dinner was served.